jaegertracing/jaeger-kubernetes/README.md

 Your Agent hostname is `jaeger-agent.${NAMESPACE}.svc.cluster.local`

 Once everything is ready, `kubectl get service jaeger-query` tells you where to find Jaeger URL.
-If you are using `minikube` to setup your Kubernetes cluster, the command `minikube service jaeger-query --url` can be used instead.

 ### Persistent storage
 Even though this template uses a stateful Cassandra, backing storage is set to `emptyDir`.
 It's more